Affect Recognition in Conversations Using Large Language Models: Experimental Setup

 \subsection{Prompt Design}

 The prompt design aims to exploit the language modelling and in-context learning ability of LLMs.
-Due to the different task set-ups and label sets in each datasets, the prompt templates used were slightly different as illustrated in Table \ref{tab:prompt-design}.
-Specifically, EmoWOZ used custom emotion labels whereas IEMOCAP used generic emotion labels, therefore we provided additional label definitions in the task definition of EmoWOZ.
-Since IEMOCAP and EmoWOZ involve utterance-level classification whereas DAIC-WOZ involves dialogue-level classification, we used different queries to accommodate such a difference.
-For DAIC-WOZ, it was impractical to fit more than one consultation dialogues in the prompt, and therefore we did not consider few-shot ICL experiments with DAIC-WOZ.
+Due to the different task set-ups and label sets in each datasets, the prompt templates used are different as illustrated in Table \ref{tab:prompt-design}.
+Specifically, EmoWOZ uses custom emotion labels, DAIC-WOZ involves mapping from numerical values to binary classes, and IEMOCAP uses generic emotion labels.
+We therefore provide additional label explanations in the task definition of EmoWOZ and DAIC-WOZ.
+IEMOCAP on the other hand, contains self-explanatory emotion labels from a generic emotion model and does not come with any special definitions.
+Therefore, we do not include label definition in the prompt for IEMOCAP.
+Since IEMOCAP and EmoWOZ involve utterance-level classification whereas DAIC-WOZ involves dialogue-level classification, we used different queries to accommodate this difference.